VolcanicArts/vrcosc.com/docs/V2/chatbox.md

 - Media (Playing) & Clock
 - Media (Paused) & Clock

 This is because Clock only has a single default state, so 2 * 1 = 2.
-This does mean that the number of states and events can grow very quickly the more modules you add, so only link the modules you definitely need.
+This does mean that the number of states and events can grow very quickly the more modules you add, so only link the modules you need.

 If any module you have ticked in the "Select Modules" is disabled on the module listing page, the states and events that contain that module will be filtered out by the `Show Relevant Elements Only` button.
 Unticking this will show you all the generated states and events, however it's recommended to keep this ticked as it shows you how the Clip will behave when it's running based on the enabled modules on the module listing page.